MrShoenel/metrics-as-scores/paper/paper.md

 # Acknowledgments
 <!-- Acknowledgement of any financial support. -->

+The authors would like to sincerely express their gratitude towards the reviewers of the Journal of Open Source Software for their invaluable comments.

 This work is supported by the [Linnaeus University Centre for Data Intensive Sciences and Applications (DISA)](https://lnu.se/forskning/sok-forskning/linnaeus-university-centre-for-data-intensive-sciences-and-applications) High-Performance Computing Center.